dejac001/my_matplotlib/README.md

 I recommend making one for each journal submission, allowing you to toggle options specific for each journal.

+* This matplotlibrc requires latex.
+If you dont want to use latex you can turn it off

 plots with error bars
 =====================